 - Latham scored a victory for the US Soccer Federation Inc. in a dispute over advertising with a players' group when the US Court of Appeals for the Seventh Circuit “took the rare step of reversing an arbitration award.”

-- In March 2016, the firm secured a significant win on behalf of Maher Terminals LLC when the United States Court of Appeals for the District of Columbia Circuit ordered the Federal Maritime Commission to reconsider its decicion to allow the Port Authority of New York and New Jersey to give a mulitmillion dollar lease discount to one terminal operator while denying a similar deal for Maher Terminals LLC.
+- In March 2016, the firm secured a significant win on behalf of Maher Terminals LLC when the United States Court of Appeals for the District of Columbia Circuit ordered the Federal Maritime Commission to reconsider its decision to allow the Port Authority of New York and New Jersey to give a multimillion dollar lease discount to one terminal operator while denying a similar deal for Maher Terminals LLC.

 When discussing the successes of Latham’s Supreme Court & Appellate Practice in 2016 with the NLJ, Deputy Managing Partner of the Washington, D.C. office Melissa Arbus Sherry said, “It was a blockbuster year, and Fisher was a huge win for the firm and for Greg — and a surprising win.”
 Latham’s Supreme Court & Appellate Practice also includes partners Richard Bress and J. Scott Ballenger.
 In addition, Roman Martinez recently rejoined the firm as a partner after serving as an Assistant to the United States Solicitor General since 2013.
 He adds to the already deep bench in which four out of five of the lead attorneys have served in the Solicitor General’s office, and at all levels of the Office — Solicitor General, Deputy Solicitor General and Assistant to the Solicitor General.